 Logan University encourages victims to report violations of this policy to law enforcement; the University will assist with notifying the police if desired.

-The College does not publish the name of crime victims.
-Victims may request that directory information on file be removed from public sources by request from the Registrar's Office.
+The University does not publish the name of crime victims.
+Victims may request that directory information on file be removed from public sources by contacting the Registrar's Office.

 EX-PARTE ORDERS OF PROTECTION